percy/cli/packages/cli-snapshot/README.md

 ## `percy snapshot PATHNAME`

-Snapshot a list of pages from a file or directory
+Take snapshots from a list or static directory

 ```
 USAGE